Skip to content

 bool

-True if running on a Jetson Nano or Jetson Orin, False otherwise.
+True if running on an NVIDIA Jetson device, False otherwise.

 Source code in ultralytics/utils/__init__.py